GUIDE

 ⚡ Quick Answer

-If you practice 2+ times per month, a home simulator pays for itself in 6-18 months while being available 24/7.
+If you practice 2+ times per month, a home simulator built around the Garmin Approach R10 ($599) pays for itself in 6-18 months while being available 24/7.
 The range is better for beginners who need instructor feedback.

 Read the full guide below for all 2 products tested.